“To produce anything new, you’re using so many resources – using recycled materials is the most sustainable option.”

 -Lily Forbes Shafroth of LILY FORBES Co.

 The pursuit of the world’s most eco-friendly material feels like an eternal journey.
-Over the years bamboo, organic cotton, recycled polyester — all have informally claimed the world’s most eco-friendly materials throne, and lost their crown as the collective consciousness has learned that while these materials are better than many alternatives, they aren’t perfect zero-impact materials.
-Enter upcycled saris.
+Over the years bamboo, organic cotton,and recycled polyester have all informally claimed to be the world’s most eco-friendly material.
+However, the collective consciousness has learned that while these materials are better than many alternatives, they aren’t perfect zero-impact materials.

 As you may know, the sari is a common garment worn in India, comprised of really long pieces of fabric that are folded elegantly to cover the legs and most of the torso.